Martin-Antonov/GTE-Website/docs/multiplayer-strategicform.md

 picture low.
 Moreover, the payoffs inside a cell are now staggered and the only natural order is 1,2,3.
-I line with the convention for 2 players we stagger the payoffs from bottom left to top right, with the center of each number placed on the diagonal.
+In line with the convention for 2 players we stagger the payoffs from bottom left to top right, with the center of each number placed on the off-diagonal.
 Because the numbers have some width this also make good use of the quadratic shape of the cell.
-The meaning of the diagonal stacking follows from the colours, and is also indicated at the top left (useful?).
+The meaning of the diagonal stacking follows from the colours, and is also indicated at the top left (clear? useful?).

 ![](./PICS/3sf-.png)